 All your trash should be bagged and placed in your green cart or dumpster.
 Throw away items that cannot be recycled or composted, and that don't pose safety concerns.
 Some items can be recycled at drop-off locations - see links.

-- Small items (rubber bands, twist-ties, k-cups, loose caps and lids, corks, items under 3")
+- Small items - under 3 inches (rubber bands, twist-ties, k-cups, corks)

 Additional trash that doesn't fit in your cart with the lid closed may be subject to a charge.
 You can place extra garbage next to your cart for a charge.